GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models: Experiments Results

 \subsection{How Does Question Difficulty Affect Performance Distribution?}

 The results in the previous subsection motivate us to study the impact of question \emph{difficulty} on the mean and variance of the performance distribution.
 To this end, we generate several new templates from the \colgsmsymb, as illustrated in~\figref{fig:gsm_difficulty_examples}.
 First, by removing one clause, we obtain \texttt{GSM-Symbolic-Minus-1} or \colgsmmone~for short.
-Similarly, we can add one or two clauses to the questions to increase the difficulty, resulting in \texttt{GSM-Symbolic-Plus-1} (\colgsmpone) and \texttt{GSM-Symbolic-Plus-2} (\colgsmptwo), respectively\footnote{It is important to recognize that adding or removing a clause does not always result in an exact increase or decrease of one in the number of required reasoning steps.
-In general, the exact number of steps needed to solve a problem is not fixed, as there may be multiple valid solutions for each problem, each requiring a different number of steps.
-Regardless, our main focus in this section is to understand the \emph{evolution} of the performance distribution rather than the precise performance metrics.}.
+Similarly, we can add one or two clauses to the questions to increase the difficulty, resulting in \texttt{GSM-Symbolic-Plus-1} (\colgsmpone) and \texttt{GSM-Symbolic-Plus-2} (\colgsmptwo), respectively\footnote{Note that adding or removing a clause does not necessarily correspond to increasing or decreasing the number of required reasoning steps by exactly one.
+However, our main focus in this section is to understand the \emph{evolution} of the performance distribution rather than the precise performance numbers.}.

 As shown in \figref{fig:gsm_difficulty}, the trend of the evolution of the performance distribution is very consistent across all models: as the difficulty increases, the performance decreases and the variance increases.
 Note that overall, the \emph{rate of accuracy drop} also increases as the difficulty increases.
 This is in line with the hypothesis that models are not performing formal reasoning, as the number of required reasoning steps increases linearly, but the rate of drop seems to be faster.
 Moreover, considering the pattern-matching hypothesis, the increase in variance suggests that searching and pattern-matching become significantly harder for models as the difficulty increases.